geo-python/site/source/course-info/python-vocabulary.rst

 .. glossary::

+  Index
+     A number indicating the location of a specific value stored in Python lists or tuples.
+The first index value of list is always ``0``.

   Variable / *muuttuja*
      A way of storing values in the memory of the computer using specific names that you define.